 Doing What You’re Passionate About

 As I mentioned at the start of the article, when I have a lot of free time on my hands, I sometimes use this to my advantage.
 For example, during the lockdown, I found myself revisiting some activities I used to do in the past that I kind of neglected and lost interest in.
 I paid more attention to the content I was creating for this blog and wanted to focus on more challenging topics, exploring interesting ideas in philosophy and psychology and trying to write original and in-depth essays on these topics.
-I’ve had so many ideas for articles I wanted to write but never got round to it, always putting it off because I knew the article could end up quite long and because the subject wasn’t always familiar or easy to understand.
+I’ve had so many ideas for articles I wanted to write but never got around to it, always putting it off because I knew the article could end up quite long and because the subject wasn’t always familiar or easy to understand.

 While I haven’t been exactly efficient with my use of time, I still managed to write some long-form essays during the lockdown period, with one article clocking in at 16,000+ words.
 Completing these articles was rewarding in several ways:

 - It helped me to re-evaluate big questions in philosophy and my personal beliefs and values